 If you selected instance access via SSH Key but still are prompted for a password there are a few things that can go wrong with the key authentication.

-- Is the private SSH key on the device from which you try to access your Genesis Cloud instance?
+Is the private SSH Key on the device from which you try to access your Genesis Cloud instance?

-- What are the permissions of your ssh folder and the private key file?
+What are the permissions of your ssh folder and the private key file?

-- If you did not store private ssh key in the default location you might need to specify it using
+If you did not store private SSH Key in the default location you might need to specify it using

 ssh -i <PATH-TO-KEY> ubuntu@194.61.21.203

 Starting the SSH server on the instance takes a little time to become available even though the instance state has already turned to active.
-If you took enough time to find this answer it should already be fine.
-Maybe just check again?
-Can you ping the instance?

 Key file has the wrong permissions